AMWA-TV/is-11/docs/Behaviour - Client Side.md

 In case of changing the configuration of an active Sender, deactivating the Sender MAY be necessary.
 The Sender indicates the Active Constraints cannot currently be updated with the `423` Locked response.

-If keeping the configuration of the Sender, the Controller MUST instead `GET /constraints/active` from the Sender and evaluate these Active Constraints against the Constraint Sets built from the Receiver Capabilities.
+If keeping the configuration of the Sender, the Controller MUST instead `GET /constraints/active` from the Sender and evaluate these Active Constraints against the Constraint Sets it has built.
-Sometimes there could be streams compliant with the current Active Constraints that would not be compliant with the Constraint Sets built from the Receiver Capabilities.
+Sometimes there could be streams compliant with the current Active Constraints that would not be compliant with the Constraint Sets it has built.
 In these scenarios, the Controller SHOULD inform the User that compatibility of the Sender's stream with the chosen Receivers cannot be assured without replacing the Active Constraints.

-After this the Controller can make the chosen connections via [IS-05][].
+After this the Controller can make connections via [IS-05][].

 Subsequently, after breaking these connections via IS-05, the Controller is RECOMMENDED to `DELETE /constraints/active` of the Sender after making it inactive.